Project-GrADyS/gradys-sim-nextgen/docs/Modules/Simulator/index.md

 completely in python, easy to run and setup.
 The disadvantages of using this module is that you miss out on the realistic simulation that can be set up using [integrated-mode](../../Getting%20Started/execution.md#integrated-mode).

+This module's documentation is organized by features and it's presented in an intuitive order.